Middle School Math Teacher

 Dafna Sonnenthal is a career educator who has worked with children and adults in primary, secondary, and college level programs.
+She is a certified licensed educator for third through sixth grade, and for teaching English as a second language for pre-kindergarten through twelfth grade.
 She has taught in inner-city public schools as well as at one of the nation's oldest private academies.
 A highlight of her early career was having Queen Elizabeth visit her classroom in Miami to showcase her English as a Second Language students and curriculum.
 Dafna has taught at the Virginia Beach Friends School for over a decade.
 Here she has enjoyed melding the high ideals of the Quaker social and spiritual framework with innovative methods for optimizing student appreciation and learning of today's subject matter.
 Beyond the classroom, Dafna loves the art of photography, and is always looking to capture compelling moments with families, children and surfers against the natural beauty in and around Virginia Beach.
 She and her husband live in Virginia Beach and currently have two Friends early-school alumni attending university.

 Degrees: M.A.
 Sociology Old Dominion University

 B.S.
 Speech Pathology and Audiology and Human Services Counseling, Old Dominion University